iamsantto/AngularChicago/Readme.md

 # Angular Chicago

-Data handling using AngularJs using the famous Chicago Crime Data.
+Data handling using AngularJs based on the famous Chicago Crime Data.